 Click on image for a full-sized view

-See our Rate Information (PDF) for grid-connected customers with solar or other renewable energy systems.
+See our NEM Schedule (PDF) for grid-connected customers with solar or other renewable energy systems.
 As a NEM customer you can be on any rate schedule you would have been on otherwise.

 End of the Year Payout